Easily restore your project to a previous version with our new Instant One-click Backup Recovery

-How to Implement Pagination in React
+How to implement pagination in React

-In this article, we'll look at how to implement pagination in React by retrieving content from Hygraph and dividing it across multiple pages.
+We'll look at how to implement pagination in React by retrieving content from Hygraph and dividing it across multiple pages.

 Mobile image